Meet Our Team

 Phone: 937-429-0541 x118

-Bill has been married to Shirley for 55 wonderful years.
+Bill has been married to Shirley for 57 wonderful years.
 They have four children, fourteen grandchildren, and three great-grandchildren.
-Bill has been privileged to serve BCC for 35 years as a teacher, home group leader, and elder.
+Bill has been privileged to serve BCC for over 35 years as a teacher, home group leader, and elder.
 He served in the United States Air Force for 20 years, worked in the defense industry for another 20 years, and is now retired from the business world.

 Phone: 937-429-0541 x104 |